-Moon Lane Ink CIC has grown out of Tales on Moon Lane Children’s Bookshop, winner of the British Book Award’s children's bookseller of the Year 2017 and London's top independent bookshop 2017. we are based in a new shop and event space at 300 stanstead Road, London SE23 1DE.
+Moon Lane Ink CIC has grown out of Tales on Moon Lane Children’s Bookshop, winner of the British Book Award’s children's bookseller of the Year 2017 and London's top independent bookshop 2017. we are based in Moon Lane Books shop and event space at 300 Stanstead Road, London, SE23 1DE.

 WE offer Enterprise workshops to schools as well as an array of events throughout the year that support our mission.

 equality of representation

 We aim to stock a fully integrated range of books in our shop, reflecting London's diverse population in terms of gender, ethnicity, class, disability, socio-economic status, sexual-orientation and culture.

 The range will develop as a work in progress, highlighting the best books that are currently available and helping to support emerging authors and illustrators from a diverse range of backgrounds and experiences.